 Foundations on the Hill (FOTH) is an annual, two-day event that brings together hundreds of foundation leaders from across the country to meet their federal lawmakers face-to-face in Washington, D.C., to personally discuss issues of importance to philanthropy.
 The event is organized by IPA, United Philanthropy Forum, and Council on Foundations.

-The next FOTH takes place March 9-11, 2020.
-It will be held at the JW Marriott Washington, DC.
+The next FOTH takes place March 21-24, 2021 in Washington, DC.
 Visit the FOTH website to learn more.

 Foundations on the Hill: